Château Grand Corbin-Despagne Saint-Emilion 2016 - Grand Cru Classé BIO

 Wine rated (2017 guide) 94/100

-Barrel sample.
+Tasted from the barrel.
 Powerful tannins and ripe fruit dominate this wine.
-With a solid, straightforward character, it is generous and opulent.
-The tannins and concentration are there, giving it great aging potential. - Roger Voss
+With a robust and straightforward character, it is generous and opulent.
+It boasts ample tannins and concentration, giving it great aging potential. - Roger Voss

 Le Figaro vins